-There are a few restaurants, coffee shops and breweries in Old Louisville – plus a whole college campus – and you can take historical walking tours as well.
+There are a few restaurants, coffee shops and breweries in Old Louisville – plus a whole college campus – and you can take historical walking tours and a sightseeing tour in a tuk-tuk as well.
 Stay there, if you can!
 Our favorite vacation rental is in this area.
 For more information about Old Louisville, click here.

 When I was growing up in Louisville – and even more so, when my mom was growing up in Louisville – Butchertown was that one part of Louisville that always sort of … smelled.
 That’s because “Butchertown” is not a name pulled out of thin air: there is actually a meat processing plant that STILL operates in this part of Louisville.
 But, it doesn’t smell so bad anymore – and on the weekends, it doesn’t smell at all!

 Why am I suggesting that you visit a meatpacking district?
 Y’all, because it’s cool as hell.
 Butchertown has this uber-cool industrial renaissance thing going on, with some of the best restaurants in town, a brandy distillery, art galleries and performance spaces, and some seriously hip shops.
 Learn more about Butchertown here.